w3c/wot-cg/Tutorials/whatiswot/website/docs/wot/building-blocks.md

 ## Thing Description

 Let us begin with the Thing Description, or TD — a key component of WoT.
-This building block enhances interoperability and its goal is to enable communication within the machines or controllers.
+This building block enhances interoperability with a goal of enabling communication within the machines or controllers.

 All TDs can be processed just like normal JSON documents.
 Essentially, a TD defines an information model using a semantic vocabulary and a serialized JSON representation.
 It provides both human- and machine-readable metadata describing the capabilities of a Thing.